mizrael/davidguida.net/src/_posts/2020-07-28-how-to-dynamically-set-blob-name-in-an-azure-function.md

     // process the stream
 }</pre>

-In this snippet, we&#8217;re creating a new GUID and using it as Blob name.
+In this snippet, we're creating a new GUID and using it as Blob name.
 We can, later on, use it to create a message and send it to a Queue to be picked up by another process.

 <div class="post-details-footer-widgets">
 </div>